fromholdio/silverstripe-relativeurlfield/README.md

 # silverstripe-relativeurlfield

+Upgraded for Silverstripe v6.x.
+See tags/branch 1.x for SS v5.x compatibility.

 Similar to SiteTreeURLSegmentField except:
 - No `SiteTree` dependency - use anywhere
 - Set a `BaseURL` (or `Director::absoluteBaseURL` as fallback)